isabella232/advertising-cloud.en/help/user-guide/measurement/campaign-reporting/email-reports.md

 # Email Reports {#email-reports}

-The custom email reports tool gives you more flexibility and choice in the content and delivery of your Adobe Advertising Cloud data.
-The custom email reports tool can help you delve deeper into your campaigns’ performance and customize the data you want to receive.
-You can generate scheduled reports for email delivery to specified users on a one-time, daily, weekly, or monthly basis.

-You can create your report from scratch or choose from several `pre-configured` report templates.
+The Email Reports tool allows you to customize the content and delivery of your report data.
+You can either:

+* Completely configure campaign performance reports at a granular level.
+* Choose from pre-configured data report templates, including the Billing Report, Conversion Report, Device Report, Frequency by Impression Report, Frequency by App/Site Report, Geo Report,Margin Report, Media Performance Report, Segment Report, and Site Report.

+See ]definitions of all metrics available](///new/glossary-of-reporting-metrics-and-dimensions/).

+You can generate reports once, or schedule them to be generated daily, weekly, or monthly at 03:00 in the specified time zone.
+Once a report is generated, a notification is sent to each specified email recipient, with a link from which to download the file.

 [![Report Types](assets/report-types-1024x242.png)](assets/report-types.png)

-**Where to find it**
+## *Where to find it

 Click on the Tools section in the navigation bar: